kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 In one lecture I accidentilly gave the post type the name `portfolios` and all the following code broke.
 Why?
-Because instead of referring to `porfolfios` it reffered to the singler `portfolio`.
+Because instead of referring to `portfolios` it reffered to the singler `portfolio`.

 The fix would be to go into the `wp_posts` table and rename the `post_type` value from `portfolios` to `portfolio`.